 I came across Chris Kresser when I was doing some research on thyroid health, something I’ve struggled with myself.
-Here’s a link to Chris’s thorough info that first got my attention.
 Since then, I’ve been particularly grateful for his information on women’s health, but I’ll let him tell you about that in the interview below.
 I’ll just say that if you’ve been struggling to get pregnant or if you’re pregnant and not feeling so great, Chris Kresser is a fantastic resource.

 Paleo Plan (PP): What is your profession?

 Chris Kresser (CK): Integrative medicine practitioner.
 I use modern lab tests to determine the underlying cause of health problems, and then diet, supplements, and herbal medicine, and lifestyle modification to address them.

 PP: What kinds of patients do you work with most often?